dask/distributed/docs/source/worker.rst

 Internal Scheduling
 -------------------

-Internally tasks that come to the scheduler proceed through the following pipeline as :py:class:`distributed.worker.TaskState` objects.
-Tasks which follow this path have a :py:attr:`distributed.worker.TaskState.runspec` defined which instructs the worker how to execute them.
+Internally tasks that come to the scheduler proceed through the following pipeline as :class:`distributed.worker_state_machine.TaskState` objects.
+Tasks which follow this path have a :attr:`~distributed.worker_state_machine.TaskState.runspec` defined which instructs the worker how to execute them.

 .. image:: images/worker-task-state.svg
     :alt: Dask worker task states

-Data dependencies are also represented as :py:class:`distributed.worker.TaskState` objects and follow a simpler path through the execution pipeline.
-These tasks do not have a :py:attr:`distributed.worker.TaskState.runspec` defined and instead contain a listing of workers to collect their result from.
+Data dependencies are also represented as :class:`~distributed.worker_state_machine.TaskState` objects and follow a simpler path through the execution pipeline.
+These tasks do not have a :attr:`~distributed.worker_state_machine.TaskState.runspec` defined and instead contain a listing of workers to collect their result from.

 .. image:: images/worker-dep-state.svg